Eminent Farmer

 County: Minnehaha

-O. S. Thompson, Baltic, South Dakota, has lived all of his life on the same farm where he was born on February 18, 1875.
-His parents came from Norway and settled first in Wisconsin, and later, in 1866 in what is now Minnehaha County, South Dakota.
+O. S. Thompson, Baltic, has lived all of his life on the same farm where he was born on Feb.
+18, 1875.
+His parents came from Norway and settled first in Wisconsin, and later, in 1866 in what is now Minnehaha County.

-In 1898, Mr. Thompson married Soline Gilseth, and to them was born one child, who is now Mrs. J. L. Endahl.
-His son-in-law is a partner with Mr. Thompson.
-The first Mrs. Thompson passed away in 1904, and in 1909 Mr. Thompson married Julia Vollen.
+In 1898, Thompson married Soline Gilseth and to them was born one child, who is now married to J. L. Endahl.
+His son-in-law is a partner with Thompson.
+The first Mrs. Thompson passed away in 1904, and in 1909 Thompson married Julia Vollen.
 There are no children to this latter marriage.

 Purebred Shorthorn cattle, Duroc Jersey hogs and the new breed of Hampshire chickens are the livestock grown.

-Mr. Thompson has been a member of the Executive committee of the State Farm Bureau for 17 years.
+Thompson has been a member of the executive committee of the State Farm Bureau for 17 years.
 He is chairman of the taxation committee of the Minnehaha unit.
 In 1931, he received the Distinguished Service medal from the state organization.
 He helped organize the Sioux Falls Production Credit Association.

 From 1913 to 1915 he was a member of the state legislature.